SwekeR-463/agentfield/README.md

 # Haxen

-**The control plane that runs AI agents like microservices—REST/gRPC by default, streaming & async built-in, cryptographic identity for all agents.**
+**A Kubernetes-style control plane that runs AI agents like microservices: REST/gRPC APIs, async webhooks, and cryptographic identity for every agent and execution.**

 Write agents.
 Haxen deploys, scales, observes, and proves what happened.